-You may designate the Indexed Strategy or Strategies from which a withdrawal will be taken by a Request in Good Order prior to the date of the withdrawal.
+You may designate the Crediting Strategy or Strategies from which a withdrawal will be taken by a Request in Good Order prior to the date of the withdrawal.
 If you do not make a designation, we will take the withdrawal in the following order:

-- first proportionally from funds, if any, that then qualify for a waiver of the Early Withdrawal Charge pursuant to the provisions of the Indexed Strategy endorsement; - · then from the Purchase Payment Account; and - then proportionally from Indexed Strategies having the shortest Terms (meaning the withdrawal will be taken proportionally from Indexed Strategies with 1-year Terms, and then proportionally from Indexed Strategies with 2-year Terms, and then proportionally from Indexed Strategies with 3-year Terms, and finally from Indexed Strategies having 6-year Terms).
+- first proportionally from funds, if any, that then qualify for a waiver of the Early Withdrawal Charge pursuant to the provisions of the Crediting Strategy endorsement; - then from the Purchase Payment Account; - · then proportionally from the Declared Rate Strategies; and - then proportionally from Indexed Strategies having the shortest Terms (meaning the withdrawal will be taken proportionally from Indexed Strategies with 1-year Terms, and then proportionally from Indexed Strategies with 2-year Terms, and then proportionally from Indexed Strategies with 3-year Terms, and finally from Indexed Strategies having 6-year Terms).